 Geoffrey S. Baer, MD, PhD, Associate Professor, is board certified in orthopedic surgery and fellowship trained in sports medicine.
 He is the clinical director of the Orthopedic Surgery Sports Medicine Fellowship Program.
 He is a graduate of Vanderbilt University Medical School and completed residency training at the University of Virginia Health Center and a sports medicine fellowship at the University of Pittsburgh Medical Center.
-He is the co-head team physician for all of UW Athletics and is team physician for Badger Football, Men’s Soccer, Wrestling and the Spirit Squad.
+He is the co-head team physician for all of UW Athletics and is team physician for Badger Football, Wrestling and the Spirit Squad.
 His special interests include sports medicine surgical procedures involving the knee and shoulder, including multi-ligament knee reconstruction and cartilage preservation.

-Andrea M. Spiker, MD, Assistant Professor, is dual fellowship trained in orthopaedic sports medicine and hip preservation.
+Andrea M. Spiker, MD, Assistant Professor, is board certified in orthopaedic surgery and is subspecialty certified in Orthopaedic Sports Medicine.
+She is dual fellowship trained in orthopaedic sports medicine and hip preservation.
+She is the Associate Program Director of the Orthopedic Surgery Sports Medicine Fellowship Program.
 She graduated from Georgetown University School of Medicine in Washington, D.C., and completed orthopaedic surgery residency at Johns Hopkins University in Baltimore, MD.
 She then completed two fellowships at the Hospital for Special Surgery in New York, NY – the first in Sports Medicine and Shoulder Surgery and the second in Hip Preservation, during which time she was a Fellow Team Physician for the New York Mets (MLB), the New York Rangers (NHL), the New York Liberty (WNBA) and St. Johns University Women’s Soccer (Division 1).
-She is team physician for the UW Badger Women’s Basketball, Men’s and Women’s Soccer teams.
-Her clinical interests are in the non-operative and operative treatment of all sports and athletic injuries of the shoulder, elbow, hip, knee and ankle, with additional expertise in hip arthroscopy, surgical hip dislocation and periacetabular osteotomy.
+She is the team physician for the UW Badger Men’s and Women’s Basketball teams.
+Her clinical interests are in the non-operative and operative treatment of all sports and athletic injuries, with a surgical focus on treatment of the knee and hip, and additional expertise in hip arthroscopy, surgical hip dislocation, and periacetabular osteotomy.